Stone Bridge at Chickamauga

 ⚔️ battlefield

-A key crossing point during the Battle of Chickamauga, this stone bridge witnessed some of the heaviest fighting of the September 1863 battle.
-The structure still stands as a silent witness to the carnage.
+A key crossing point during the Battle of Chickamauga in September 1863, this stone bridge saw some of the heaviest fighting of the two-day engagement.
+It's still standing — a silent witness to what happened there.

 👻